stem-piano/stem-piano-g-main/documentation/users_manual.md

 The values are after normalization and after calibration.
 The values are integers in range [-2^15, ..., 2^15-1].

 To use Ethernet, connect an Ethernet cable to an Ethernet switch.
 Then, connect an Ethernet cable from the Ethernet switch to a computer.
+The IP addresses are set in the settings file.
+Not using DHCP.

 ## If Add A Damper Board (optional)